PuneetSetia/Assign/README.md

-This is a sample app to demostrate data loading from webservice and efficently showing in it Recyclerview using MVVM architecture.
+This is a sample app to demonstrate data loading from webservice and efficiently showing in it Recyclerview using MVVM architecture.

 # Assumptions
 - The apps would be designed for Android phones only.